ChromeUniverse/Personal-website/posts/freelancing.md

 - There's no "A+ grade" - there are no straightforward metrics to compare your current performance to an "ideal" level (not even your revenue stats)
 - Most of the time you also won't be able to directly compare yourself to your competition
 - Heck, you might not even be sure who your competition is in the first place!
-- Most importantly, there are no shortcuts, and **you literaly cannot cheat**!
+- Most importantly, there are no shortcuts, and **you literally cannot cheat**!
 You're either making money or you're not.

 The point is, when it comes to running your own business, success is a very vague idea by itself.
 It could mean earning 7 figure yearly profits, but it could also just mean having a better work-life balance than a regular job - **it's up to you**.
 In any case, if freelancing is a "side hustle" and not your main source of income, here's my advice:
-- **Don't strees out too much** about things not working out.
+- **Don't stress out too much** about things not working out.
 - Make peace with the fact that **not everything is under your control**, but things that are might be an opportunity for improvement and growth.
 - **Be patient** - opportunities will come your way.
 - Focus your energy on actions that **grow your business**: build a nice portfolio, invest in marketing (if you can), provide top-notch customer support, and most importantly, *build awesome products*.

-### Advice for admin work (or lack there of)
+### Some advice for admin work (or lack there of)

-Unfortunately, I don't have much advice in terms of how to do administrative tasks (scheduling meeetings, contracts, finances, bookkeeping, taxes, etc.) as I just wasn't earning enough to justify worrying about that sort of stuff.
+Unfortunately, I don't have much advice in terms of how to do administrative tasks (scheduling meetings, contracts, finances, bookkeeping, taxes, etc.) as I just wasn't earning enough to justify worrying about that sort of stuff.
 Sorry!

 In any case, at the bare minimum you **must** create and regularly update a Google Sheet with all your business finances.
 For revenue, add a new line for every project your completed with a short description of what you delivered, who paid you, how much your earned, how long that project took and when you started/finished it.
 Do the same for expenses, and make sure to specify what exactly it is you paid for as well as a qualitative measurement of how essential that expense is to your business.

 ---

+## Moving forward

+As I've said before, I had to call off my gig to focus on more important life stuff.
+I'm not particularly keen on sharing all the details of why and how this happened as there's a lot of very messy personal issues behind this decision.
+Maybe I'll talk about it some day.

+But nearing the end of my freelancing stint, I started noticing that Discord bot development just isn't where it's at:
+- Your user base is limited to people who 1) enjoy using Discord, 2) are members of your client's server and 3) believe that the product, business and/or community that your client has built is actually valuable
+- Unfortunately, Discord bots often times aren't viewed as *real* software to most people (mostly due to their limited feature set) and are therefore less valued
+- Opportunities for genuine growth and high profits (like the amazing ones I've had at MiniMetamon) are few and far between
+- Why the hell do literally all of my high-profit projects come from Web3 and NFT groups????
+Where's my small businesses, startups and SaaS people at?

+Oh shoot, I forgot - there are almost no serious SaaS customers, startup founders or small business leaders on Discord.

+The reality is that Discord bots will really only take you so far as a dev - they're still a very niche type of product and while there's certainly a market for them, you'll have a hard time making any serious amount of money from building bots.

+### Pivoting to full-stack web development

+And that's exactly why I'm taking a step back from Discord bots and re-learning my web dev fundamentals - I plan to transitioning to a freelance frontend (or possibly even full-stack!) software development gig by the end of the year.

+I'm still quite busy studying for university entrance tests, but I've finally managed around to learn some [React](https://reactjs.org/) on the sidelines.
+I've already completed [Scrimba](https://scrimba.com/)'s excellent [Learn React for free](https://scrimba.com/learn/learnreact) course! 🎉

+I've also started doing [Frontend Mentor](frontendmentor.io)'s coding challenges to re-learn my HTML and CSS and put my new React chops to the test.
+I'm betting big on building a solid portfolio so I can showcase all of my 1337 frontend/backend web dev and programming chops and hopefully land some really nice freelance projects come 2023. 😉

+---
 ## Conclusion

+I think that's really all that I have to say about my brief freelancing stint for now.
+Here's hoping there's a lot cool stuff coming soon!

+I'll try to start writing more articles on web development - I've been having a blast using React and I'd love to write about what I've learned so far and I've how I've been building some really neat web apps for FEM's challenges with React, [Vite](https://vitejs.dev/) and [Vercel](https://vercel.com/).
+Heck, it might be time to do [yet another rewrite](/website2.0-redesign#conclusion) for this blog - *The Lucca Logs 3.0* coming soon?

+Thank you so much for reading!
+Catch you later. 👋